English

 Writing:

 Our children see themselves as writers.
-Our creative and cross-curricular curriculum encourages many different writing opportunities linked to our topics and high quality texts.
+Our creative and cross-curricular curriculum encourages many different writing opportunities linked to our topics and high-quality texts.
 Across the school there is clear evidence that the children are being provided with exciting and memorable ‘hooks’ for their writing.
 Children work hard to practise and improve their handwriting and spelling and this can be seen in books.

 The journey of writing can be seen in books and children write for purpose; publishing their work and displaying it proudly.

-To view our spelling curriculum, click here.
+To view our writing curriculum, click here.

 To view our writing process, click here.